Note: This post has been revised to reflect changes to the SAT beginning in March 2016.

 Some plans to point you in the right direction

-You can also watch a short video with tips on studying for the SAT, and don’t forget the value of taking some full-length practice SATs before test day.
+You can also check out our Top Ten Ways to Prepare for the New SAT and don’t forget the value of taking some full-length practice SATs before test day.
 They’ll help you with your test-taking endurance and time-management skills, all while making you more comfortable with the test.